Download Microsoft’s Windows 10 Free Trial Now

 Another issue you might have with this is the collection of your personal information, specifically your bank account details.
 If something is truly free, why do you need to disclose your payment info?

-With DoNotPay’s assistance—on the website—you can shield yourself from companies’ greedy tricks in no time.
+With DoNotPay’s assistance—on the —you can shield yourself from companies’ greedy tricks in no time.

 If you get DoNotPay’s virtual credit card, you’ll never lose a penny on subscriptions again.
 This card is made with a virtual credit card generator, which means that it is a set of random numbers that mimic those of genuine credit cards.
 That way, companies cannot trace you and make you pay after the trial.
 When they try to charge you, they realize it’s impossible and cancel the subscription themselves.